 For more technical individuals, the Google Analytics Debugger extension helps you troubleshoot if your Google Analytics code is actually working.
 With the extension enabled on a site, you can see the scripts that are firing within Chrome Developer Tools.
 This can allow you to check if codes are actually firing for pageviews and events.
 This will also allow you to identify code issues that may be interfering with analytics scripts.

 The free MozBar extension allows you to view page elements like title tags, descriptions, and headings.
-It also enables you to highlight internal, external and nofollowed links on a page.
+It also enables you to highlight internal, external and nonfollowed links on a page.
 Other details include canonical tags, load times status codes and more.
-There is a paid version that offers a great deal more insight and both the free and paid options require being logged into a Moz account.
+There is a paid version that offers a great deal more insight, but both the free and paid option require a Moz account.

 The powerful SEOquake extension also allows you to access a number of metrics without requiring a login.
 You can see links (internal and external), key in-page elements, keyword analysis, link metrics, site age, indexation and numerous other valuable metrics.
 This toolbar also offers the option to export data into a CSV for further analysis and use in reporting.